Massachusetts Prenuptial Agreement

 Step 5: Sign, notarize, record with the Registry of Deeds, and store

 Execute the agreement with both attorneys present — their witness signatures carry more enforceability weight than a standalone notary.
 Massachusetts does not require witnesses or notarization by statute, but notarization is required to record the agreement with the Registry of Deeds — which is a statutory obligation under MGL § 26.
-The agreement and a schedule of affected property must be recorded in the county Registry of Deeds within 90 days of the wedding; failure to record makes the agreement void as to third parties.
+The agreement and a schedule of affected property must be recorded in the Registry of Deeds for the county where the husband resides (or wife's county if the husband is not a Massachusetts resident), either before the wedding or within 90 days after; failure to record makes the agreement void as to third parties.
 Record in every county where real property is affected.
 Each party keeps a signed original, and so should each party's attorney.
 Store yours somewhere secure like a safety deposit box.
 Create a .pdf and save it via a backup drive and email.

 Massachusetts Prenuptial Agreement: Frequently Asked Questions (2026)